supreethmv/blog/_posts/2024-09-11-ai_generated_text_indicators.md

 ### Cautious Language
 AI isn’t here to start any fights.
 It’s like that one friend who always says, “Well, to be fair…” just to keep the peace.
 You’ll spot phrases like “Some might argue,” “It could be said,” or “Generally speaking” all over the place.
 Humans?
 We’re more like, “Look, here’s what’s up.”

-**Example:**
+**Examples:**
-- *AI-generated*: “It could be said that maintaining a balanced diet is beneficial to overall health, though opinions on the specifics may vary.”
+1. *AI*: “It could be said that maintaining a balanced diet is beneficial to overall health, though opinions on the specifics may vary.”

-- *Human-written*: “Eating better?
+    *Human*: “Eating better?
 Yeah, it helps.
 But hey, who doesn’t love a pizza night?”

-- **More Examples**:
-   - *AI*: “While some experts believe that regular breaks improve productivity, others suggest that consistent work periods yield better results.”
+2.  *AI*: “While some experts believe that regular breaks improve productivity, others suggest that consistent work periods yield better results.”

-   - *Human*: “Breaks are good.
+    *Human*: “Breaks are good.
 Unless you’re in the zone, then ride that wave.”

 ![neutral-drake](/assets/img/ai-generated/neutral-drake.jpg){: lqip="data:image/jpeg;base64,/9j/2wBDAAYEBQYFBAYGBQYHBwYIChAKCgkJChQODwwQFxQYGBcUFhYaHSUfGhsjHBYWICwgIyYnKSopGR8tMC0oMCUoKSj/2wBDAQcHBwoIChMKChMoGhYaKCgoKCgoKCgoKCgoKCgoKCgoKCgoKCgoKCgoKCgoKCgoKCgoKCgoKCgoKCgoKCgoKCj/wAARCAALAAoDASIAAhEBAxEB/8QAFQABAQAAAAAAAAAAAAAAAAAABwX/xAAiEAABAgUEAwAAAAAAAAAAAAABAgQAAwURIQYHEjEiQVH/xAAUAQEAAAAAAAAAAAAAAAAAAAAF/8QAHREAAgEEAwAAAAAAAAAAAAAAAQIAAwQFMRESIf/aAAwDAQACEQMRAD8Av7WN3E+sPqfUG6FISm6eR6hYTpOkFIuwb3tmCvaMmfqdyZpKyqXm57wYb0yJfEePr7BmIZmtgW3EsrTFO46gceDU/9k="}

 ### Textbook Transitions
 If a piece reads like it was pulled from an academic paper, with transitions like “Furthermore,” “Moreover,” and “Consequently,” you’re looking at an AI’s work.
 Humans are more casual, we toss in a “So yeah,” “Anyway,” or even a simple “And oh, by the way.”

-**Example:**
+**Examples:**
-- *AI-generated*: “Furthermore, the benefits of exercise extend beyond physical health and encompass mental well-being as well.”
+1. *AI*: “Furthermore, the benefits of exercise extend beyond physical health and encompass mental well-being as well.”

-- *Human-written*: “And yeah, it’s not just your body.
+    *Human*: “And yeah, it’s not just your body.
 Your brain gets a boost too.”
-- **More Examples**:
-   - *AI*: “In addition, the economic implications of such policies are worth considering.”
+2. *AI*: “In addition, the economic implications of such policies are worth considering.”

-   - *Human*: “Oh, and don’t forget, this stuff costs money too.”
+    *Human*: “Oh, and don’t forget, this stuff costs money too.”

 ![ai-using-furthermore](/assets/img/ai-generated/ai-furthermore.jpg){: lqip="data:image/jpeg;base64,/9j/2wBDAAYEBQYFBAYGBQYHBwYIChAKCgkJChQODwwQFxQYGBcUFhYaHSUfGhsjHBYWICwgIyYnKSopGR8tMC0oMCUoKSj/2wBDAQcHBwoIChMKChMoGhYaKCgoKCgoKCgoKCgoKCgoKCgoKCgoKCgoKCgoKCgoKCgoKCgoKCgoKCgoKCgoKCgoKCj/wAARCAAKAAoDASIAAhEBAxEB/8QAFQABAQAAAAAAAAAAAAAAAAAABAb/xAAkEAABAgQFBQAAAAAAAAAAAAABAgUAAwQGERITISIHFDFBUf/EABQBAQAAAAAAAAAAAAAAAAAAAAP/xAAaEQACAgMAAAAAAAAAAAAAAAAAAgEREzFB/9oADAMBAAIRAxEAPwCfvZ7dLfdpc2kqe51RmOkNoCOsLykYGjRiNoReoAepiQOIOw9RHLQnOriPPyEl23YOJY4f/9k="}